Reflections of Recovery

 It feels like these three parts to me:

 1. Acknowledging to myself how I feel.
-In this case, I’m not happy with the way I am being treated and I want to be treated better and the better being whatever it looks like to me.
+In this case, I’m not happy with the way I am being treated, and I want to be treated better, and the better being whatever it looks like to me.

 This is the art of letting go.
-My job is to be authentic to myself and share this where I chose; my higher power’s job is to manage the outcome.
-Will this person respect it and our relationship continue or will they not, causing me to make more decisions?
-I don’t have the answer, but I can still practice my recovery by magnifying, validating, and expressing how I truly feel.
+My job is to be authentic to myself and share this where I choose; my higher power's job is to manage the outcome.
+Will this person respect it and our relationship continue, or will they not, causing me to make more decisions?
+I don't have the answer, but I can still practice my recovery by magnifying, validating, and expressing how I truly feel.

 Denial Pattern: Think we can take care of ourselves without any help from others

-I can imagine a small child looking to their parents for their needs to be met and the parents never meeting them.
-The child will learn that they can only rely on themselves to meet their needs, because they are the only ones that have been meeting them.
-Also, who we choose to be around in life has to reinforce what we think about ourselves, until far enough in recovery.
-This can lead to having friends around that are not that responsive to you and will not be able to support you.
+I can imagine a small child looking to their parents for their needs to be met, only for the parents never to meet them.
+The child will learn that they can only rely on themselves to meet their needs, because they are the only ones who have been meeting them.
+Also, who we choose to be around in life has to reinforce how we think about ourselves until far enough into recovery.
+This can lead to having friends around who are not very responsive to you and cannot support you.
+The recovery comes from being able to distinguish between healthy and unhealthy people.

 For me, there was discomfort in asking people for help.
 I was scared that I would be shut down or shamed for needing help.
 I was thoroughly taught that I needed to do things myself.
 One of the first times I asked for help was when I asked my sponsor to sponsor me.
-I needed help and I knew it wasn’t her job to try and convince me to work with her; it was my job to humbly ask her for help.
+I needed help, and I knew it wasn't her job to try to convince me to work with her; it was my job to humbly ask her for help.